 First to develop resources that empower learners by encouraging them to work with every other learner in the class in a playful, but purposeful, way.
 We want to nurture emotional and social development and make learners confident in sharing what they know....more

-The project grew out of the "teachers as researchers" initiative in the 1980 and was funded by the Inner London Education Authority.
+Our project grew out of the "teachers as researchers" initiative in the 1980s and was funded by the Inner London Education Authority.
 We have always believed that teachers are more creative and develop more engaging and exciting resources when they plan and work collaboratively inside and outside the classroom.
 These ideas of reflective practice and collaborative planning as a way of transforming education has been most persuasively explored recently in Andy Hargreaves' and Michael Fullan's book "Professional Capital"

 And we want these three aims to be realised simultaneously.